defenseunicorns/leapfrogai/website/content/en/docs/local-deploy-guide/quick_start.md

 1. Deploy a UDS Kubernetes cluster with **ONE** of the following:

     ```bash
-    make create-uds-cpu-cluster     # if you have CPUs only
+    uds run setup:k3d-cpu-cluster-slim    # if you have CPUs only
     # OR
-    make create-uds-gpu-cluster     # if you have GPUs (macOS not supported)
+    uds run setup:k3d-gpu-cluster-slim    # if you have GPUs (macOS not supported)
     ```

 2. Deploy the bundle you created in the [previous steps](#building-the-uds-bundle):